nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `add student -n Jonas Chow -i E0123456` adds the student Jonas Chow with the given NUSNET ID.
 * `add student -n Jonas Chow -i E0123456 -g T01A -g R01A` adds the student Jonas Chow and allocate him into groups `T01A` and `R01A`.
-* `add student -n Jane Doe -i E0123456 -t beginner` adds the student Jonas Chow and tag him with `beginner`.
+* `add student -n Jonas Chow -i E0123456 -t beginner` adds the student Jonas Chow and tag him with `beginner`.

 ### Creating a new group : `add group`